openspending/fiscal-data-package/spec/index.md

         // OPTIONAL: the resource in which the field is located.
 Defaults to the first resource in the `resources` array.
         "resource": "budget-2014-au"
       },
-      {
+      "code": {
-        "name": "ClassCode",
         "source": "class_code"
       }
-    ],
+    },

-    // REQUIRED: Either an array of strings corresponding to the `name` attributes in a set of field objects in the
+    // REQUIRED: Either an array of strings corresponding to the field keys in the
-    // `fields` array or a single string corresponding to one of these `name`s.
+    // `fields` object or a single string corresponding to one of these.
 The value of `primaryKey` indicates
     // the primary key or primary keys for the dimension.

-    "primaryKey": ["Project", "ClassCode"],
+    "primaryKey": ["project", "code"],

     // OPTIONAL: Describes what kind of a dimension it is. `dimensionType` is a string that `MUST` be one of the following:
     // * "datetime": the date of a transaction